oschwengers/bakta/README.md

 ### Input

-Bakta accepts bacterial and plasmid assemblies (complete / draft) in fasta format.
+Bakta accepts bacterial and plasmid assemblies (complete / draft) in (zipped) fasta format.

 Further genome information and workflow customizations can be provided and set via a number of input parameters.
 For a full description, please have a look at the [Usage](#usage) section.